kimocoder/rtw89-usb-1/README.md

 ## General Commands

 On Going.
-It's not the completed one, just some part for reference
+It's not the completed one, and not updated for a while.

-PS: Excuse me for that currently I am in recovery,
-    and not able to solve the issues in short time.